 Employee and Department responsibilities are to be carried out as described in the FMLA policy: https://policy.vcu.edu/universitywide-policies/policies/family-and-medical-leave.html

-Administrative leave: Paid time off granted by the university for absences such as jury duty, testifying in court in response to a subpoena as a witness for the state/university (but not as a defendant), service as an officer of election, state job interview, preparation for and participation in the Employee Grievance and Dispute Resolution processes, pre-disciplinary leave approved by Human Resources and suspension with pay.
+Administrative leave: Paid time off granted by the university for absences such as jury duty, testifying in court in response to a subpoena as a witness for the state/university (but not as a defendant), serve as an officer of election or at a meeting of the electoral board following the election to ascertain the results of such election, state job interview, preparation for and participation in the Employee Grievance and Dispute Resolution processes, pre-disciplinary leave approved by Human Resources and suspension with pay.
 Documentation of the need for and length of the absence may be required.

 Holidays: Officially recognized university holidays are granted to eligible employees in addition to other leave balances described in these guidelines.
 Information is published on the Payday and Holidays page of the VCU Human Resources website: https://hr.vcu.edu/paydays-and-holidays/.
 All 12-month Faculty, University and Academic Professionals and Classified staff earn the scheduled holiday by either working or having paid leave hours to cover the scheduled work shift on the work day before and the work day after the holiday.
 Full time employees are compensated for 8 hours of time per work day for these holidays.
 Part time employees’ pay is pro-rated based on “typical” or “average” hours worked on that day.